nblindov/sumo-logback-appender/README.md

 sumo-logback-appender
 ===================

-A logback appender that sends logs straight to Sumo Logic.
+A logback appender that sends logs in json format straight to Sumo Logic.

 **`HOW-TO-USE`**